Take these steps to protect the university when a student employee leaves employment:

-As a supervisor of a student employee, you are helping the student develop work habits and attitudes that he/she will take to his/her next employment.
+As a supervisor of a student employee, you are helping the student develop work habits and attitudes that he/she will take to his/her next job.
 Students appreciate feedback, both positive and negative, about how they are doing as employees.
 Regular evaluations can help them address areas of improvement and celebrate those things they do well.

 When work issues develop, it is generally important to resolve them as quickly as possible.
 It is always a good idea to document work related infractions.
 Here is a sample disciplinary form you can use to document disciplinary issues.